Starter unit frequently asked questions

 We use a transparent scoring system.
-This looks at many criteria, including New Entrant status.
-Sometimes, New Entrants may not be able to deliver our desired outcomes.
+This looks at many criteria, including applicant's current farming status.
+Sometimes, new entrants may not be able to deliver our desired outcomes.
 With this in mind, scoring does not exclude more established farmers.

 Are all starter units the same?